eliyahumasinter/150225.3.5784-DB-Project/README.md

 	SELECT dest, SUM(total_kg) FROM
 	(
 		-- dest and its weight
-		SELECT iata as dest, total_kg FROM
+		SELECT iata AS dest, total_kg FROM
 		(
 			-- planes their kg with their carousel
 			SELECT rn, total_kg, carousel_id FROM
 			(
 				-- planes and their kg
-				SELECT aircraft_rn as rn, COUNT(weight) AS total_kg
+				SELECT aircraft_rn AS rn, COUNT(weight) AS total_kg
 				FROM luggage
 				GROUP BY aircraft_rn
 			)